The Compound Sentence

 We ate turkey and played games.

-These sentence diagrams will help you to see that these sentences are made up of two or more independent clauses.
+Sentence diagrams will help you to see that these sentences are made up of two or more independent clauses.
 They make the definition visual.
-Check it out.

 She cooked, and he cleaned.